4 myths about Visio® for the web

 Shapes and stencils in Lucidchart

 Lucidchart has built out shape libraries to benefit every role, including all of the shapes listed above.
-Plus, our platform offers 1000+ templates if you don’t want to start your diagram from scratch.
+Plus, our platform offers more than 1,000 templates if you don’t want to start your diagram from scratch.

 If you don’t find the shapes you need or want to use more specific, branded shapes, you can also import Visio® stencils and SVGs and save them in a custom shape library for continued use.
 Build anything from simple flowcharts to complex technical diagrams in order to communicate clearly and innovate faster.

 The choice is clear.
-If your company needs to collaborate seamlessly on visuals, if you’re looking to better support Mac users, or if you’re moving software to the cloud and don’t want to sacrifice powerful diagramming features, Visio® Online won’t meet all of your expectations.
+If your company needs to collaborate seamlessly on visuals, if you’re looking to better support Mac users, or if you’re moving software to the cloud and don’t want to sacrifice intelligent diagramming features, Visio® for the web won’t meet all of your expectations.
 You need Lucidchart.

 Talk to our sales team about how Lucidchart can improve collaboration and align with your company initiatives.Request a demo